How to Set Up Tax and Retentions in Mastt

 - Tax is only applied on exports (payment certificates, schedules, change order letters)

-Set Up Contract-Level Tax
+Setting Up Contract-Level Tax

 Contract-level tax applies a single tax rate to all line items within a contract.
 This is the quickest method when all items have the same tax treatment.

-Step 1: Navigate to Your Contract
+Navigate to Your Contract

 - Click Cost in the left navigation bar